-embryo banking is also an option and involves a 10-14 day cycle in which your ovaries are stimulated to grow mature eggs. the eggs are then removed through a very short out-patient procedure. the eggs are then fertilized with predetermined sperm to create embryos, and frozen for your future use. the egg retrieval process is exactly the same as the first 3 steps in ivf except your embryos are frozen instead of implanted.
+embryo banking is a very similar process to egg freezing except instead of freezing unfertilized eggs, we will create embryos in the lab and then freeze those. this also involves a 10-14 day cycle in which your ovaries are stimulated to grow mature eggs. the eggs are then removed through a very short out-patient procedure. the eggs are fertilized with predetermined sperm to create embryos, and frozen for your future use. the egg retrieval process is exactly the same as the first 3 steps in egg freezing except your embryos are frozen instead of transferred.

 all couples who are looking to genetically test their embryos must freeze them first. the embryologist will take a biopsy of the embryo and send it to our genetic partner lab for testing. we will only transfer healthy embryos. couples looking to get pregnant quickly and test their embryos will usually wait 4-5 weeks after their egg retrieval to undergo the embryo transfer. during this time we will get genetic testing results back and begin to prepare your body with hormones for an embryo. embryo freezing may also be a better option for certain groups, such as: people with genetic disorders that affect reproduction, people who will soon undergo chemotherapy, people who take medications that affect fertility, same-sex couples, and people looking to wait a while until having children.

 there have been numerous studies showing no health differences of babies born from fresh embryos or frozen embryos. in fact, some studies actually show pregnancy rates are higher from frozen embryos instead of fresh embryos.